 Alan and his partner Helen took over Our Place in Murray Place in December 2013, prior to this Alan was a senior manager at manufacturer Dolby Laboratories.
 His career at Dolby was an innovative one, involving ‘outside the box’ thinking on a daily basis.
 Alan brings this methodology to the steering group and is an excellent contributor.

 ‘We operate the largest independent cafe in the city and we need Stirling to be a success, that’s why I’m backing the BID!’

 David offers creative advice to the group.
 His experience working with SMEs over the past 20 years has given him a unique perspective for problem solving.
 He is coordinating the group’s marketing and created the Go Forth brand.
-David is contracted by Go Forth to provide marketing and campaign strategy.
+David is contracted by Go Forth to provide marketing strategy and solutions.

 ‘I live and work in Stirling and think the city has massive potential.
 A first class university and excellent transport links attract people and businesses to the city, the addition of a BID will help accelerate this process.
 It’s a really positive step!’